 Must See Sites on the Big Island

-The island of Hawaii, better known as the Big Island, holds a special place in the history of Hawaii.
-Providing a direct connection between present day and the first days of the Hawaiian Islands the Big Island is the only island with an active volcano, allowing bother scientists the chance to study and Hawaiians the chance to connect with the creation of the islands.
-The island is also the site of many historic artifacts, petroglyphs, locations, and even heiaus (ancient temples) that are still standing from the days of ancient Hawaii.
+The island of Hawaiʻi—better known as the Big Island—holds a special place in the story of the Hawaiian Islands.
+It offers a direct connection between today and the islands’ earliest beginnings.
+With an active volcano still shaping the landscape, the Big Island gives scientists the chance to study ongoing volcanic processes and gives many Hawaiians a place to connect with the living origins of the land.
+The island is also home to historic sites, petroglyphs, cultural locations, and even heiau (ancient temples) that still stand as reminders of old Hawaiʻi.

-A trip to the Big Island is a favorite for visitors and locals alike, with plenty to do and see, the island is truly a treasure in Hawaii.
-What you choose to do and see is up to you, but we have some ideas that we think will deepen your love for Hawaii, and show off the natural beauty of the island.
+A trip to the Big Island is a favorite for visitors and locals alike.
+With so much to do and see, the island is truly a treasure.
+What you choose to explore is up to you, but here are a few ideas that highlight the Big Island’s natural beauty and can deepen your love for Hawaiʻi.

 Volcano